Zapper-fi/protocol/docs/learning-center.md

 ></iframe>

 ---
-This next video will guide you through the process of creating an Event Interpretation with a **Actor** item type.
+This next video will guide you through the process of creating an Transaction Interpreter with a **Actor** item type.

 <iframe
   width="560"
   height="315"
   src="https://www.youtube.com/embed/PkRWBTRcOb0"
-  title="Submitting an EI with an Actor item type" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin"
+  title="Submitting an TI with an Actor item type" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin"